phenotypic/MacSwap/README.md

 | 4 | Custom | Self explanatory, allows you to choose your own MAC address. |
 | 5 | Reset | Will simply reset your MAC address to its true value. |

-**NOTE:** For options 1 and 2, you must connect to the desired network for a short period of time before running the script (typically 30 secondds).
+**NOTE:** For options 1 and 2, you must connect to the desired network for a short period of time before running the script (typically 30 seconds).
 This is in order to capture a pre-existing MAC address on the network.

 ## Removal